gprMax/gprMax/docs/source/input_hash_cmds.rst

 #waveform:
 ----------

-Allows you to specify waveforms to use with sources in the model.
+Allows you to specify common waveform shapes to use with sources in the model.
 The syntax of the command is:

 .. code-block:: none